xrarch/mintia/README.md

 # MINTIA

 MINTIA is an overengineered operating system written in a custom programming language.
-It implements a robust virtual memory system, inspired by that of Windows NT and OpenVMS.
+It implements a neat virtual memory system, inspired by that of Windows NT and OpenVMS.

 It is an attempt at a better-designed sibling of the [AISIX](http://github.com/limnarch/aisix) project, which has been